OWASP/CheatSheetSeries/cheatsheets/Nodejs_Security_Cheat_Sheet.md

 #### Use appropriate security headers

-There are several different [HTTP security headers](https://owasp.org/www-project-secure-headers/) that can help you prevent some common attack vectors.
+There are several [HTTP security headers](https://owasp.org/www-project-secure-headers/) that can help you prevent some common attack vectors.
 The [helmet](https://www.npmjs.com/package/helmet) package can help to set those headers :

 ```Javascript